Where is Sports Betting Legal? A Full 50 States Guide - 2023

-May 2023 will mark the fifth year since the Professional and Amateur Sports Protection Act was overturned, giving the green light to the meteoric rise of sports betting.
+May 2023 marked the fifth year since the Professional and Amateur Sports Protection Act was overturned, giving the green light to the meteoric rise of sports betting.

 Since then, more than half of the United States has legalized it to some degree, and more are always on the way.

-Below, we’ll examine online sports betting, states where sports betting is legal, and legal gambling states.
+Below, we’ll examine online sports betting and states where sports betting is legal.
 Consider this your go-to resource for legal sports betting in the United States.

 Where You Can Legally Gamble Online in the US